corda/samples-java/BusinessNetworks/insurancebusinessnetwork/README.md

 ```
 flow start QueryAllMembers
 ```
-Step4: Admin active membership, two times, ONLY the membership activation
+Step4: In this step, Network Operator will active the pending memberships
 Insurance: fill in the Insurance node MembershipId that is display in the previous query
 ```
 flow start ActiveMembers membershipId: <xxxx-xxxx-xxxx-xxxx-xxxxx>